2023 Autumn Tour of Japan’s Wild West

-2022 Autumn Tour of Japan’s Wild West focuses on some of the most remote and rugged areas of Japan.
-This 14-day journey takes you away from the popular but crowded tourist centres to walk in Japan’s surprisingly pristine countryside.
-The tour targets to show you gorgeous alpine fall foliage around the Japan Alps.
+2023 Autumn Tour of Japan’s Wild West focuses on the central and the Japan Sea side of Honshu Island.
+This 13-day journey takes you away from the popular but crowded tourist centers to walk in Japan’s surprisingly pristine countryside in the gorgeous alpine fall foliage around the Japan Alps.

 Day 1: Arrival in Tokyo